-A blocked drain can quickly escalate from a minor inconvenience to a costly home repair problem if not addressed promptly.
-When water and other materials are unable to flow through drains as intended, they will begin backing up into surrounding areas.
+If not addressed promptly, a blocked drain can quickly escalate from a minor inconvenience to a costly home repair problem.
+When water and other materials cannot flow through drains as intended, they will begin backing up into surrounding areas.

 Over time, an unresolved drain clog can lead to flooded floors, warped floorboards, damaged drywall and more severe water issues.
 Beyond the structural damage, standing water also creates an ideal mould growth environment, posing health risks.